-- o Erie County Excluding City of Buffalo - Overall access to mental health programs, as well as outpatient programs is excellent with total coverage for all locations covered within a 10-mile radius.
-All highest risk ZIP Codes have access to programs within ten miles, including access to programs outside of Erie County. - Accessibility to inpatient and support programs is well aligned to areas of highest risk.
-Portions of the town of Evans are lacking access to inpatient and support programs.
-Nearly all first ring suburb areas with highest risk have access to emergency programs within ten miles though other areas of highest risk (Hamburg and Evans) are lacking access within this distance.
+- Erie County Excluding City of Buffalo - Overall access to mental health programs, as well as outpatient programs is excellent with total alignment for all locations aligned within a 10-mile radius.
+All highest risk ZIP Codes have access to programs within ten miles, including access to programs outside of Erie County. - Inpatient and support programs are clustered around the city and its suburbs.
+A few of the higher risk ZIPs are lacking coverage as they get farther from Buffalo